edent/SuperTinyIcons/README.md

 ### Guidelines

 This is the standard guideline.
-Use this to help with sizing yout icons and they will look good no matter what border radius is chosen.
+Use this to help with sizing your icons and they will look good no matter what border radius is chosen.

 <img src="https://edent.github.io/SuperTinyIcons/images/guidelines/guideline.svg" width="256" alt="A template for logos" />